decred-proposals/mainnet/9e1d644ab6a7f30ecc83b471e9aa3d9afe99dd121c1f69b50c098c495a1388da/1/payload/index.md

 - **A greater collaboration between research papers and the international community managers:** I will aim to achieve this objective by giving easily sharable visual templates to the international community managers, so that they can easily be translated into other languages.

 - **A greater focus on drawing in people from outside the Decred echo chamber:**  This is a more ambitious goal, but one where we have the most potential.
-The truth is, Decred is a bit deep in the crypto rabbit hole, and we don’t have enough non-technical material to speak to newbie audiences.
+The truth is, Decred is a bit deep in the crypto rabbit hole, and we don’t have enough material for non-technical audiences.
 I’ll look to achieve this objective with a combination of engaging visuals, and an easy to read series of papers which can be used by the DCR community to onboard new users.

 ***Guiding Principle***: The sum of our education efforts should be greater than the individual contributions.
 A guiding principle will be to try to collaborate with existing Decred community members and researchers wherever possible, in order to tie together a cogent narrative.
 Qualitative + Quantitative + Multilingual assets = High impact.